 If you make 25 calls to get 1 “yes”, then making 50 calls will get you 2 “yes’s”!

-12.Utilize LinkedIn to find women prospects
+12.Utilize LinkedIn to find women prospective clients

 Networking on LinkedIn can open your circle in many ways.
 A financial advisor prospecting for women clients can become actively involved in groups for women.
 Something as simple as asking a question in a group, while using a visual image, can call attention to your financial practice.